 The handwriting on the back of the photo is my mother's.
 She believed Julia's romantic interest fought in a battle with Sitting Bull who was notable for his victory over Custer's 7th Calvary regiment at the Battle of Little Bighorn.
 That battle was on June 25th, 1876.
 Julia would only have been seven years old so I doubt her "beau" fought at that battle.
 Maybe her beau was involved in the later skirmishes in the west....

-Anyway, according to census records, Julia was born in Brandon, Vermont in 1869.
-Apparently, her parents spent a few years farming there before returning to Cohoes.
-Julia died in 1915 when she was just 45 years old.
-I do not have much information about Julia but it is clear she was a child of the looms because in the 1880 cenus, she is just eleven years old and working in the "Woolen Mills".
+Anyway, according to records at St Joseph's Church, Julia was born in Cohoes on March 24, 1869 and baptised on March 28th.
+She died in 1915 when she was just 45 years old.
+I do not have much information about Julia but it is clear she was a "child of the loom" because in the 1880 census, she is just eleven years old and working in the "Woolen Mills".
 Click on the image below to read the census:

 It is hard to imagine a girl of eleven years working in the textile mills, but we know it was very common.
 According to Daniel J. Walkowitz, author of Worker City, Company Town:Iron and Cotton-Worker Protest in Troy and Cohoes, New York,1855-84.
 Published by University of Illinois Press 1978: "The typical unskilled cotton hand in 1880 was probably a young and unmarried Irish or French-Canadian woman.
 Conversely, the Irish or French-Canadian girl growing up in Cohoes probably once worked, or would shortly work, in the Harmony Mills.
 She started work at an earlier age in 1880 than she would have in 1860, especially if she was of French-Canadian extraction".